 Rare severe Pfeiffer’s glandular fever progression

 Distinctive splenomegaly can lead to a ruptured spleen.
-Other complications are Guillain-Barré Syndrome and Portillo’s Syndrome.
+Other complications include Guillain-Barré syndrome and Portillo’s syndrome.

-Purtilo’s Syndrome is an X-linked recessive inheritance disorder of the immune response against EBV.
-No antibodies against antigens of EBV can be formed by the immune deficiency.
-The result is the self-destruction of the immune system, which can lead to fatal progression (hepatitis, organ infiltration by cytotoxic lymphocytes, hemophagocytic syndrome).
+Portillo’s syndrome is an X-linked recessive inheritance disorder of the immune response against EBV in which no antibodies against antigens of EBV can be formed.
+The result is self-destruction of the immune system, which can lead to fatal progression (hepatitis, organ infiltration by cytotoxic lymphocytes, hemophagocytic syndrome).